darktable-org/dtdocs/content/special-topics/color-pipeline.md

 author: "people"
 ---

 Most image processing applications come from the 1990s and/or inherit a 1990s workflow.
-These applications processed images encoded with 8 bit unsigned integers because it was more memory and computationally efficient.
+These applications processed images encoded with 8 bit unsigned integers because it was more memory- and computationally-efficient.
 However, due to the use of an integer format (which implies rounding errors) they had to apply a "gamma" (essentially a transfer function applying a power 1/2.2 or 1/2.4 to encode the RGB values) and increase the bit-depth in the low-lights in order to reduce rounding errors there (humans are very sensitive to low-light details).
 The 8 bit integer formats are also technically limited to the 0-255 range.
 Anything outside of this range overflows and is clipped to the nearest bound.

 These workflows, using bounded RGB representations and possibly non-linear transforms to encode RGB signals, are called "display-referred".
 They rely on the assumption that the image has been prepared for display at an early stage in the processing pipeline, and embed hard-coded assumptions about the RGB values of black, middle-gray and white.
 Most of the image-processing algorithms used in these workflows have been tuned around these assumptions.
 For example, the darken and lighten blending modes expect a middle-gray encoded at 50% (or 128 in integer encoding).

 Unfortunately the non-linear scaling, which is mandatory to make the integer encoding work, breaks the natural relationships between pixel values.
 Hue and saturation change in unpredictable ways, and value relationships between neighbouring pixels are dilated or compressed such that gradients are also altered unpredictably.

-Display-referred pipelines therefore break optical filters (lens blurring or deblurring), alpha compositing (which rely on optical and geometrical definitions of occlusion), colors and gradients (local relationships between chrominance and luminance of pixels).
+Display-referred pipelines therefore break optical filters (lens blurring or deblurring), alpha compositing (which relies on optical and geometrical definitions of occlusion), colors and gradients (local relationships between chrominance and luminance of pixels).
 They also don't scale well to HDR images, which led to the development of many questionable local and global tonemapping methods and the infamous 2010s "HDR look".

 Modern computers are not tied to the same computational limitations as those from the 1990s, and can work on pixels whose values are completely unbounded (from 0 up to +infinity) and encoded as real numbers (using floating point formats).
 These possibilities enable what we call a "scene-referred" workflow, in which pixels can retain their original radiometric relationships along almost the entire processing pipe.
 In scene-referred workflow, pixels are prepared for display only at the last stage of the pipeline, in the display transform.
 This means that the RGB values of the pixels are kept proportional to the intensity of the light emission recorded by the camera on the scene, enabling accurate alpha compositing and optical filter emulations, while also scaling to any dynamic range through the same algorithm (SDR as well as HDR).